Home | Index | Blog | No Autistics Allowed: Autism Society Canada Speaks For Itself

 88. Pierre Trudeau’s vision for Canada was not that human difference must be eradicated.
 He did not demand that minority groups undergo medically necessary treatment to resemble or become indistinguishable from the normal majority.
 He wanted individuals protected from the arbitrary actions of the state.
 There are few more arbitrary actions than the government-approved forced eradication of human difference via a medical treatment applied intensively to clients unable to consent.

-and to prevent and cure the pathology of homosexuality.
-In fact, it was
+and cure the pathology of homosexuality.
+In fact, it

-code within years of Dr Lovaas writing, more than once, that intolerance
+years of Dr Lovaas writing, more than once, that

 "The Respondents oppose the applications for leave to appeal by: […] Michelle Dawson because, in our respectful opinion, the issues will be adequately canvassed by the Court by those referred to above, and of course the parties themselves."—Solicitors for the Respondents (the Auton parents), Feb 26, 2004